 Storage Pool Errors

-These are the common error messages indicating problems have been found on the virtual disks included in Storage Pool.
+These are the common error messages indicating problems have been found on the virtual disks included in the Storage Pool.
 Yet, if there’s something wrong with the Storage Pool itself, you may see the following errors:

 - Inaccessible; check the Physical drives section (all the drives may appear to be Okay in the Physical drives section, indicating that the system can’t identify the problematic drive).

-- Drive or storage space issues; check the Physical drives and Storage spaces sections (this could appear in both Storage Pool section and Storage Spaces section after you removed a drive from the pool and then brought it back).
+- Drive or storage space issues; check the Physical drives and Storage spaces sections (this could appear in both the Storage Pool section and Storage Spaces section after you removed a drive from the pool and then brought it back).

 How to Recover Data from Failed Storage Spaces

 When encountering disk errors, you are highly advised to recover files before taking action to resolve the problem because files may get lost in the fixing process.